PeerHerholz/BIDSonym/docs/source/processing_details.rst

     Subsequently, the chosen defacing algorithm will be applied to the ``structural images``, aiming to remove features that could potentially allow or aid the identification of participants' identity (e.g., their face).
-    Depending on the algorithm chosen, more or less features are removed and the sufficieny needs to be evaluated by the user (supported through the visual QA reports).
+    Depending on the algorithm chosen, more or less features are removed and the sufficiency needs to be evaluated by the user (supported through the visual QA reports).

   6. **de-indetification of metadata fields**: